Perpetual Futures Terms of Service

 - Reliance and good faith are irrelevant.
 Your knowledge, intent, good faith, or reliance (including reliance on any displayed price, metric, liquidation level, or confirmation) does not prevent us from exercising our rights under this Section.
 You acknowledge that any displayed information may be erroneous, delayed, or subject to correction.

-- Finality; records.
-Our determinations and corrections under this Section are final for purposes of operating the Perpetual Service and managing risk, subject only to correction of further Manifest Error.
+- Our determinations and corrections under this Section are final for purposes of operating the Perpetual Service and managing risk, subject only to correction of further Manifest Error.
 We may rely on our internal records and logs (including system timestamps and audit trails) to determine whether a Manifest Error occurred and how corrections are applied.

 15. System failures and market disruption